BenoitClaveau/qwebs/README.md

 ### Promises

+  * Easier to read
-Your code will be easyier to read and maintain in the future.
+  * Easier to maintain in the future
+  * Easier error handling

-### Injector
+### Dependency injection

-Easier access to Qwebs services.
-Just declare the service name in your constructor.
+> Just declare the service name in your constructor.
+>
+> Qwebs will create your service with its dependencies.

 ```js
 Ex: function UserService($config) {